 Recently a friend of mine posted a request.
 Her furnace wasn’t working and she was looking for suggestions on who to call for a second estimate.
 Within a few minutes she had a half dozen suggestions, including one from me in which I tagged an HVAC company she could call.
 The result?
 Before she could reach out, they did.
 Who do you think she bought from?

-If you think none of your customers are on social media, you are probably right.
+If you think none of your customers are using social networking sites. you are probably right.
 Those people are your competitors’ customers.

 Are you using social media as part of your marketing?
 If so, we have a few questions.
 Will you take five minutes to complete our social media survey?